-Person-Centered Planning- The way in which the planning team works together to figure out where you want to go (goals), how you want to get there (objectives) and what kinds of support you need to get there.
+Person-Centered Planning– The way in which the planning team works together to determine where you want to go (goals), how you want to get there (objectives) and what kinds of support you need to get there.
 Person-centered planning means focusing on your needs, strengths and capabilities, and helping you to have an independent, productive and satisfying life.

 Purchase of Service Funds– Funds identified in the Budget Act of the regional center system for the purpose of purchasing services provided by vendors for consumers.

 Self-Advocacy– Awareness, motivation and ability of an individual to represent and communicate his or her own interest, to exercise personal choice, to exert control over his or her own environment, and to avoid exploitation and abuse.

 Service Catchment Area– Geographical area within which a regional center provides services specified in its contract with the Department of Developmental Services.